Beaches in the Andamans

 Distance from Port Blair to Havelock

-The distance between Havelock and Port Blair is 57 km and takes about 2 hours to reach.
-There are many privately owned ferries that run between these ports.
-You can book the tickets online or tickets are also available on the port as well.
+The distance between Havelock and Port Blair is 73 km.
+There are many privately owned cruises as well as government ferries which commute between these ports.
+You can book the tickets online or in the port once you reach.

 The ferry and cruise from Port Blair to Havelock

-We took Makruzz, whose services are very nice and the cruise was comfortable as well.
-Some of the other ferries/cruise operating between the two islands are – Sea Link Cruise, Green Ocean, Express Bhagya, ITT Majestic.
+We opted for Makruzz, which I found to be quite nice and comfortable.
+Some of the other ferries/cruises operating between the two islands are: Sea Link Cruise, Green Ocean, Express Bhagya, and ITT Majestic.

 Timings